andrew-templeton/cfn-lambda/README.md

   + a credentials file
   + `$AWS_ACCESS_KEY_ID` and `$AWS_SECRET_ACCESS_KEY` in your environment.

-You then run this from within the repository directly depending on `cfn-lambda`:
+You then run this from within the repository directly depending on `cfn-lambda` (your custom resource implementation using this package):

-      $ npm run cfn-lambda-deploy
+      $ npm run deploy

+Again, this will, if you used the suggested `package.json` edit to use the `deploy.js` inside this repo, deploy your custom resource implementation to all regions using some default settings.
+Please read the below options, as you may want to restrict deployment to only a couple regions.
+You might want to do this if your custom resource uses AWS services only available in a smaller subset of regions than Lambda is available in.

 ### Options